-Currently in our home, we have over 10 of succulents.
-Our succulents are not only incredibly beautiful, but are also very sentimental because they were used as the table decorations at our wedding.
-With Caleb’s parents help, we successfully transported over 20 baby succulents to and from Davis, West Virginia to use as the part of the table decorations at our wedding reception at the Canaan Valley Resort.Since our wedding in July of 2016, our succulents have been re-potted in ceramic planters that I painted glossy white or matte black.
-They are all doing extremely well and today, I am sharing my green thumb secrets for keeping our succulents alive and well!
+My succulents are not only incredibly beautiful but are also very sentimental because they were used as table decorations at our wedding.
+With Caleb’s parents’ help in July of 2016, we successfully transported over 20 baby succulents to and from Davis, West Virginia, to use as part of the table decorations at our wedding reception in Canaan Valley Resort.
+We have since potted our succulents in new planters.
+They are all doing extremely well, and today, I am sharing my green thumb secrets for keeping my succulents alive and thriving!

-Let There Be Light! – We are lucky enough to have plenty of windows in our home which gives our plants plenty of varying degrees of light.
+We are lucky enough to have plenty of windows in our home, giving our plants plenty of light.
 Some succulents love direct light, causing them to flower or change brilliant colors.
 Other types of succulents will burn in direct sunlight.
-Typically, most succulents will be satisfied with at least 6 hours of sunlight every day.
+Typically, most succulents will be satisfied with at least 6 hours of sunlight daily.

-Easy on the H20 – Succulents are not very needy and only require water once every two weeks or so.
+Succulents are not very needy and only require water once every two weeks or so.
 They require more water in the summer when they are in the sunlight for extended periods of time and less water in the winter.
 In the winter since it is cooler and there is less daylight the soil will stay damper longer Be careful not to over-water your plant because you could drown it or cause the roots to rot.
-If you are concerned about over-watering your plant you can fill a water bottleand spritz your plants once a week.**When transplanting your succulent it is important to make sure your soil is damp.
+If you are concerned about over-watering your plant you can fill a water bottle and spritz your plants once a week.
+When transplanting a succulent it is important to make sure your soil is damp.